elsbrock/hetzner-radar/README.md

 Please note that this is an independent project and is not officially affiliated with Hetzner.
 "Hetzner" is a trademark owned by its respective owners.
-This project does not claim any official endorsement by Hetzner, nor does it guarantee correctness of the data.
+This project does not claim any official endorsement by Hetzner, nor does it T:guarantee correctness of the data.
 Use at your own risk.